Despite much speculation and a flurry of other transfer activity, Barcelona did not manage to sign Neymar last summer.

 Marlon was a promising young centre-back who looked capable of giving cover to Gerard Pique should he need it.
 He looked an exciting talent and when he was loaned to Nice, the same club who had developed young Malang Sarr into a prodigy, it seemed to be a good fit for him.
 But he was ‘out of sight, out of mind’ and his tweener skill-set meant he never really stood out enough to be a major prospect.
 Barcelona moved on to other defenders.

 An orthodox striker for a decidedly unorthodox position.
 Someone thought it’d be smart to have Alcacer as back-up to Luis Suarez.
 But just like Digne at left-back this didn’t work and the poor Spaniard struggled mightily at the Camp Nou.
 It didn’t help that he never got an extended run in the side but he never looked worthy of one, albeit only two players hit the woodwork more times than he did per-90 (0.29 times) in his debut season (of those who played at least 900 minutes).
-He has been tearing up trees for Borussia Dortmund in he Bundesliga since leaving Catalunya, but didn’t get it done at the Camp Nou.
+He went on to thrive for Borussia Dortmund — before joining Villarreal in January following Erling Braut Haaland’s arrival — but didn’t get it done at the Camp Nou.

 Signed as a budget version of Paul Pogba, this acquisition made so much sense on paper.
 Andre Gomes was tall, strong, reasonably quick, he could dribble, tackle and shoot.
 He could do everything and was so often key for Valencia.
 However the pressure of playing at the Camp Nou in front of such an expectant crowd took a huge toll on him.
 Gomes has spoken openly about his mental health issues as a result of the pressure, and thankfully has looked excellent in a less stressful environment at Everton – but his time at Barcelona was a miss.